sinsunsan/archiref_wiki/deploy.md

 by typing
 ``make install``

-The list of shelle command is triggered
+The list of shell command is triggered